drobson03/d4.chat/README.md

 # d4.chat

+## Deploying

+Setup Convex & Clerk environments.

+Copy `.env.example` to `.env` and fill in the values from Clerk & Convex.

 ## Time Tracking

 So this ran during my entire exam period, had to do at the end of the day after studying: